mesosphere/dcos-docs-site/pages/dkp/konvoy/2.1/major-version-upgrade/upgrade/aws/index.md

 DKP machines are already bootstrapped and also create the KubeadmConfigs and the Secrets.
 This command will set the appropriate owner references on these resources.

-This command also unpauses the Cluster object, which then starts the reconcile process:
+This command also stops the pause on the Cluster object, which then starts the reconcile process:

 ```sh
 dkp --kubeconfig=admin.conf adopt cluster aws